dianahime/capstone-project/README.md

 ## AppToDate

 When did I buy that sunscreen?
-Is it still good?
+Is it still good? <br />
-**AppToDate** helps you track the expiring dates after opening your products so that you always know if the product is good or not.
+**AppToDate** helps you track the expiring dates after opening your products so that you always know if the product is good or not. <br />
 With the App you also have a good overview for your products as you can save, update, sort and archive your products.

 ## Motivation